WPML not installed and activated.

 In order to achieve the goals, KBULG developed the 1st Work for the Dole Project in the Goldfields which commenced in March 1999.
 With funding from the City of Kalgoorlie-Boulder and the Department of Employment and Workplace Relations, Work for Dole participants have been involved in:

-• building a long drop toilet
+• Installation of a long drop toilet

-• constructing 20 jarrah picnic tables
+• Installation of 20 jarrah picnic tables

-• cultivating a vegetable garden
+• Cultivation of a vegetable garden

 KARL002